 - ◆ Different models can be used for servers.
-However, the mirrors disk should have the same drive letter on both servers. - ♦ It is recommended to use cross cables for interconnection.
-A HUB can also be used.
+However, the mirrors disk should have the same drive letter on both servers. - ♦ It is recommended to use cables for interconnection.
+(It is recommended to connect one server to another server directly using a cable.
+A HUB can also be used.)